freebasic/fbfrog/readme.txt

       * Redundant typedefs (<typedef struct A A;>) are removed, because in FB there are no separate type/tag namespaces. <struct A> or <A> translate to the same thing.
+      * #defines "nested" inside struct bodies are moved to the toplevel.
+Even though FB doesn't scope #defines inside UDTs (only inside scope blocks, but not namespaces), this is better, because it represents the original header's intentions more closely.
+It becomes more important when converting #defines to constant declarations, because FB does scope those inside UDTs.
       * Conflicting identifiers (conflicts with FB keywords, or amongst the symbols declared in the binding, possibly due to FB's case insensitivity) are fixed by appending _ underscores to the less